C-Style Arrays

 {9, 10, 11, 12}

-};This code declares a matrix with three rows and four columns. matrix[0] is the first row (which is itself an array containing four ints), and matrix[0][2] is the third element of the first row, with a value of 3.
+};This code declares a matrix with 3 rows and 4 columns. matrix[0] is the first row (itself an array containing 4 ints), and matrix[0][2] is the third element of the first row, with a value of 3.

-The key question: what does this matrix look like in memory?
-The answer is contiguous row-major storage, where all elements are tightly packed in a single contiguous block of memory:
+Key question: What does this matrix look like in memory?
+The answer is stored contiguously by row (row-major), with all elements tightly packed in a single contiguous block of memory:

 for (int i = 0; i < 3; ++i) {